 Polish Salted Mushrooms

 I think it is pretty much impossible to buy Lactarius deliciosus, but the Russians and Poles also use porcini, honey mushrooms, chanterelles, russulas and, yes, regular button mushrooms.
-You can buy fresh wild mushrooms online with Earthy Delights.
+You can buy fresh wild mushrooms online.
 Not sure why, but most sources say to pickle only one variety of mushroom per batch.

 I pickle my mushrooms in a one-gallon stoneware crock, but you could use any non-reactive container.
 Store them in brine in a quart mason jar in the fridge for several months.

 Prep Time: 15 minutes, not including fermenting time.

 - 3 to 4 pounds fresh mushrooms, cleaned and stems removed

 - 6 to 10 juniper berries, crushed (optional)